RomHartmann/doc_deduplicator/README.md

 Limitations:

 1)  Without some sort of (probably manual) checking, the accuracy is not clear.
-2)  while this centralized Redis + pickle file implementation opens up the possiblity to run this algorithm in a MapReduce manner, some more pipelining is required to make that elegant.
+2)  While this centralized Redis + pickle file implementation opens up the possiblity to run this algorithm in a MapReduce manner, some more pipelining is required to make that happen.
+I would try to use pyspark to run this, simply because it is such an elegant MapReduce implementation.

 Things to do to make production ready: